stonysystems/automan/README.md

 This command specifies the input Dafny file, annotation file, and name remapping file, directing the output to the specified file.
 The method for writing the corresponding files is introduced below.

-To validate that the TLA+ protocol can indeed be written in a way that translates easily into TLA-like expressions in Dafny, we also provide a demo tool to apply such a translation to the Paxos protocol.
-To run the demo, execute `bash tla_to_dafny_demo.sh`.
-Both the original TLA+ specification of the Paxos protocol and its Dafny translation are located in `assert/tla/`.
-This demo is a lightweight prototype designed to demonstrate the idea, implemented in roughly one person-week.

 # Usage

 Here, we explain how to write specifications in Dafny 3.X that can be translated by AutoMan.